Incoterms 2010

 FAS

-“Free Alongside Ship” means that the seller delivers when the goods are placed alongside the vessel (e.g., on a quay or a barge) nominated by the buyer at the named port of shipment.
-The risk of loss of or damage to the goods passes when the goods are alongside the ship, and the buyer bears all costs from that moment onwards.
+The seller delivers the goods by placing them alongside the vessel (e.g., on a quay or barge) nominated by the buyer at the agreed port of shipment.
+The risk of loss or damage to the goods passes to the buyer once the goods are placed alongside the ship, and the buyer bears all costs from that point onward.

 FOB

-“Free On Board” means that the seller delivers the goods on board the vessel nominated by the buyer at the named port of shipment or procures the goods already so delivered.
-The risk of loss of or damage to the goods passes when the goods are on board the vessel, and the buyer bears all costs from that moment onwards.
+The seller delivers by placing the goods on board the ship nominated by the buyer at the agreed port of shipment or by procuring the goods already so delivered.
+The risk of loss or damage passes when the goods are on board the ship, and the buyer bears all costs from that moment onward.

 CFR

-“Cost and Freight” means that the seller delivers the goods on board the vessel or procures the goods already so delivered.
-The risk of loss of or damage to the goods passes when the goods are on board the vessel.
-The seller must contract for and pay the costs and freight necessary to bring the goods to the named port of destination.
-The unloading costs at final destination have to be borne by buyer.
-Instead they are charged to the seller if included in the contract of transport, from him stipulated to his expenses.
+The seller delivers by placing the goods on board the ship or by procuring the goods already so delivered.
+The risk of loss or damage passes when the goods are on board the ship.
+The seller must contract for the carriage and bear the costs necessary to send the goods to the agreed port of destination.

 CIF

-“Cost, Insurance and Freight” means that the seller delivers the goods on board the vessel or procures the goods already so delivered.
-The risk of loss of or damage to the goods passes when the goods are on board the vessel.
-The seller must contract for and pay the costs and freight necessary to bring the goods to the named port of destination.
+The seller delivers by placing the goods on board the ship or by procuring the goods already so delivered.
+The risk of loss or damage passes when the goods are on board the ship.
+The seller must contract for the carriage and bear the costs necessary to send the goods to the agreed port of destination.
+The seller also provides insurance coverage against the buyer’s risk of loss or damage to the goods during transport.